andreigi/oliodigest/_posts/2024-02-11-How-to-Avoid-Phishing-or-Hacking-with-Binance-Apps.md

   teaser: /posts-images/hacked.png
 ---

+When it comes to crypto security, you can never be too careful because hackers always find ways to crack or hack your security.
+So best practices is the best.

 #### Website

 I am truly paranoid when it comes to OPSEC.
 Because website checkers come and go.
 I check certificates myself if site is genuine.
 In Chrome, after going to